-Cloudinary is a cloud-based service that provides an end-to-end image and video management solution.
-The PHP library provides simple, yet comprehensive image and video manipulation, optimization, and delivery capabilities that you can implement using code that integrates seamlessly with your existing PHP application.
+Cloudinary's PHP SDK provides simple, yet comprehensive image and video upload, transformation, optimization, and delivery capabilities that you can implement using code that integrates seamlessly with your existing PHP application.

 Symfony and others.

-- Thumbnail crop to a size of 150x150 pixels using face detection gravity to automatically determine the location for the crop
+- Crop to a 150x150 thumbnail using face-detection gravity to automatically determine the location for the crop

-- Rounded corners with a 20 pixel radius
+- Round the corners with a 20 pixel radius

-- Overlay of the Cloudinary logo on the southeast corner (with a slight offset).
-The logo is scaled down to a 50 pixel width, with increased brightness, and partial transparency (opacity = 60%)
+- Overlay the Cloudinary logo on the southeast corner of the image (with a slight offset).
+The logo is scaled down to a 50 pixel width, with increased brightness and partial transparency (opacity = 60%)

-- Converted to and delivered in PNG format (the originally uploaded image was a JPG)
+- Convert and deliver the image in PNG format (the originally uploaded image was a JPG)

 The following PHP code uploads the